Clashes during Hanuman Jayanti procession in Delhi's Jahangirpuri, several policemen injured | Politics

 The home ministry is keeping a close watch on the situation and gave necessary directions to the Delhi Police, the sources said.

-He said the Lieutenant Governor has assured him that all steps are being to ensure peace and that guilty will not be spared.
+He said the Lt Governor has assured him that all steps are being to ensure peace and that guilty will not be spared.

 Some BJP leaders, including Kapil Mishra and Delhi's party unit spokesperson Praveen Shankar Kapoor, alleged that it was the handiwork of illegal Bangladeshi migrants living in the area.